 - Member of Audit Committee

-- Member of Nominating Committee
+- Member of Nomination Committee

 - Member of Remuneration Committee

+- Member of Risk Management Committee

 Dato' Zainal Abidin Putih, qualified as a Chartered Accountant from the Institute of Chartered Accountants in England and Wales (ICAEW).
 He is a member of Malaysian Institute of Certified Public Accountants (MICPA) and the Malaysian Institute of Accountants (MIA).

 Dato' Zainal has extensive experience in audit, having worked as a practicing accountant throughout his career covering many principal industries including banks, insurance, energy, transport, manufacturing, government agencies, plantations, properties, hotels, investment companies and unit trusts.
 He also has a good working knowledge of taxation matters and management consultancy, especially in the areas of acquisitions, takeovers, amalgamations, restructuring and public listing of companies.